compoundingeffects/bigpictureschool/cosmology.md

 Look at the universe from far enough away, and you'd see an intricate structure — galaxies arranged in vast filaments and sheets, with enormous empty voids between them, like a cosmic sponge or spider web.
 This "cosmic web" is the result of a remarkably slow and steady process.

-In the early universe, matter wasn't perfectly smooth.
-There were tiny, random clumps — regions just slightly denser than others.
-Over billions of years, gravity amplified these differences.
-Denser regions attracted more matter, eventually forming galaxies and galaxy clusters.
-Emptier regions grew emptier still, becoming the giant voids we observe today.
+The early universe was almost perfectly uniform, but not quite.
+Tiny variations in density — some regions ever so slightly more packed with matter than others — gave gravity something to work with.
+Like a snowball rolling downhill and gathering more snow, denser regions pulled in surrounding matter, growing into galaxies and galaxy clusters.
+Meanwhile, the regions that started out slightly emptier were gradually stripped of their matter, becoming the vast voids we see today.

-The faint afterglow radiation we detect from across space actually contains a "snapshot" of those early clumps — tiny temperature variations that record what the universe looked like just after the Big Bang.
+The faint afterglow radiation we detect from across space actually contains a "snapshot" of those original density variations — subtle differences in temperature that record what the universe looked like before gravity had done any of its work.

 ## How cosmologists work